Recover using automated database backups - Azure SQL Database & SQL Managed Instance

 You can recover a single or instance database to a point in time from the overview blade of the database you want to restore in the Azure portal.

-To recover a single or pooled database to a point in time by using the Azure portal, open the database overview page, and select Restore on the toolbar.
+To recover a database to a point in time by using the Azure portal, open the database overview page and select Restore on the toolbar.
 Choose the backup source, and select the point-in-time backup point from which a new database will be created.

 SQL Managed Instance